ragtam/ng_Poland/README.md

 -- tree shakable libs
 instead of a single entry point, add a secondary one, by ng-packagr or bazel

-common js are not tree shakable. angular 10 will throw a warning that commonjs is used s
+commonjs are not tree shakable. angular 10 will throw a warning that commonjs is used s

 use cdn, decrease server load, low latency, high availability.